Office: 106 Hardin Hall

-Professor Marks is a specialist in Russian history, and teaches courses in that area as well as economic and cultural history.
+Professor Marks is a specialist in Russian history and economic history.
 He has received awards for both teaching and research, among them the Alumni Distinguished Professorship, the Gentry Award for Teaching in the Humanities, and the AAH Dean’s Award for Research Accomplishments.
-His most recent book, How Russia Shaped the Modern World (2003), explores the influences of Russian ideas on Western and world culture; his first book, Road to Power (1991), was a study of the Trans-Siberian railroad.
-He came to Clemson in 1988.
+His forthcoming book, The Information Nexus, offers a new interpretation of the history of global capitalism from the Middle Ages to the present.
+His previous book, How Russia Shaped the Modern World (2003), explored the international reception of Russian culture and ideas; his first book, Road to Power (1991), was a study of the Trans-Siberian railroad.

 How Russia Shaped the Modern World: From Art to Anti-Semitism, Ballet to Bolshevism.
 Princeton University Press, 2004.

 Road to Power: The Trans-Siberian Railroad and the Colonization of Asian Russia.
-Cornell Univ.
-Press, 1991.
+Cornell University Press, 1991.

 The Soviet Union's Gift to America: The Word 'Capitalism'," Society (March 2012)

 “The Historical Context: Russia from 800 to 1992,” in Understanding Contemporary Russia (2009).

 Bravo, Brave Tiger of the East!": The War and the Rise of Nationalism in British Egypt and India," in The Russo-Japanese War in Global Perspective, vol. I (2005).

 "Conquering the Great East: Kulomzin, Peasant Resettlement, and the Creation of Modern Siberia," in Rediscovering Russia in Asia: Siberia and the Russian Far East , ed.
 Stephen Kotkin and David Wolff (Armonk: M.E.
 Sharpe, 1995).